 The idea that Johnny is Bill and Sam’s captive continues to erode as they realize they are the ones who need an exit plan, not Johnny.
 It's telling that Sam is uttering a sentence about the ransom letter, the key to their plans, just when Johnny knocks Bill over the fire with a slingshot in the style of little David overcoming the giant Goliath.
 The implication is clear that the tables have turned, and their plans continue to be eclipsed by Johnny's agenda.

-Bill mentions that his favorite Bible character is King Herod, the King who doubts Jesus and turns him over to the Romans for execution.
+Bill mentions that his favorite Bible character is King Herod, the King who ordered the execution of all male babies in Bethlehem in an attempt to kill the newborn Jesus.
 Sam grabs Johnny and shakes him, reprimands him, and then threatens to take the boy home if he doesn’t behave.
 Sam makes Johnny apologize and tasks Bill with being Johnny’s playmate while he goes into a neighboring town, Poplar Cove, to see if anyone has heard of a missing child yet.

 After Bill and Johnny shake hands, Sam tells Bill they should send the “peremptory” ransom note to Ebenezer.
 Bill reminds Sam that he’s stood by him through many hardships and difficult situations, but he urges him to be quick, since he’s concerned about his own safety around Johnny, whom he calls “that two-legged skyrocket of a kid” and “that forty-pound chunk of freckled wildcat.”
 Sam agrees to return quickly, and he and Bill work on the ransom letter while Johnny plays Indian Chief, strutting around like he’s the one guarding captives.
 In tears, Bill convinces Sam to reduce the ransom demand to $1500 from $2000 to increase the likelihood that they will be able to return the troublesome child soon.